 Our Links Policy

 Summary: Efficient search engines have reduced the importance of links pages.
-We have tightened up our links policy in response to Web site promoters trying to link irrelevant sites to anyone who will play the game.
+We have tightened up our links policy to eliminate Web site promoters trying to link irrelevant sites to anyone who will play the game.

 Links can be useful, helping browsers find closely related info and helping pages climb in rank in the search engines.
 But most of the requests we are receiving now for reciprocal links are for pages that are not directly related to helmets.